 Weekend innovation tip: Outthink opponents like Peyton Manning

-Ah yes the Super Bowl is here and we have one of the greatest quarterbacks in the game playing in it: Peyton Manning.
+Ah yes, the Super Bowl is here and we have one of the greatest quarterbacks in the game playing in it: Peyton Manning.

-This happens so fast that opposing defenses have a hard time making a play on him because the ball leaves his hands so fast that they’re left guessing where he might throw the ball which enabled him to be sacked only 10 times this season!
-What this means is that he had more opportunities to throw the ball to his receivers for plays.
+This happens so fast, that opposing defenses have a hard time making a play on him.
+Because the ball leaves his hands so fast, that they’re left guessing where he might throw the ball.
+This enabled him to be sacked only 10 times this season!

 OODA loop